oliverius/logo/docs/part1.md

 permalink: /part1/
 ---
 # Project file structure
-If you know the typical folder structure of a project, you can skip this part and move to part 2.
+If you know the typical folder structure of a project, you can skip this part and move to [poor man's tokenizer](/part2) section.

 ...

 Ok, are you still with me? good!

 Let's start with a blank html file that we call `index.html` in the `src` folder; `src` stands for `source` as in *source code* for the project.
-This is the default convention in most projects in github and has been pretty common since the days of [Unix](https://en.wikipedia.org/wiki/Unix).
+This is the default convention in most projects in github and has been pretty common since the beginning with [Unix](https://en.wikipedia.org/wiki/Unix).

 ```html
 <!DOCTYPE html>